laravel/forge-sdk/README.md

 $forge->deleteDaemon($serverId, $daemonId);
 ```

-On a Daemon Instance you may also call:
+On a `Daemon` instance you may also call:

 ```php
 $daemon->restart($wait = true);